Looking for the Gregory Ain House featured in the New York Times?

 For passionate architecture fans, which are many, Modernist houses evoke a true love.
 These houses connect people to nature and the land through carefully designed spaces that are relaxing, compelling, and utterly addictive.
 For many, Modernist houses are livable sculptures, and many of these mid-century sculptures are endangered.
 Their locations, often on prime real estate, can be worth much more than the houses, making demolition and development an attractive option.
 By connecting detailed information, histories, and maps, we help Modernist houses in danger be purchased or otherwise preserved.

 We raise awareness about Modernist preservation and preserve the legacy of exceptional design for future generations.
 We have been recognized with 16 awards for local, state, and national leadership in historic preservation, giving thousands of people access to the most exciting residential architecture, past and present.
 We connect people with their past or their future dream homes and preserve histories for future generations.
 We started as Triangle Modernist Houses in 2007 and became a nonprofit 501C3 in 2009.
 By 2013, having documented 2,400 Modernist houses and 300 architects in North Carolina, the name changed to NCModernist®.
 In 2015, we launched the national site USModernist®.
 NCModernist continually hosts wildly popular local house tours, design networking events, and architecture movies.
-USModernist hosts national and international tours; the largest online digital archive of well-known mid-century Modernist houses and architects in America; a 3.1M+ page architecture library, and the USModernist Radio podcast.
+USModernist hosts national and international tours; the largest online digital archive of well-known mid-century Modernist houses and architects in America; an architecture library, and the USModernist Radio podcast.

 NCModernist has helped hundreds of Modernist houses change hands and was directly involved in saving The Taylor House, Chapel Hill, by John Latimer and George Matsumoto; The Crumpler House, Durham, by John Latimer; The Kornberg House, Durham, by Jon Condoret; The Lasater House, Charlotte, by AG Odell; The Carr House, Durham, by Kenneth Scott; The Howard Residence, Greensboro, by Thomas Hayes; The Mattocks House, Chapel Hill, by Sumner Winn; The Raleigh Frye Lake House, Hickory, by Jim Sherrill.